Understanding Your Mammogram Results

 What if my screening result is abnormal?

-If the result of your mammogram is abnormal, you will receive a phone call from your healthcare provider or from the screening program’s client navigator.
-The client navigator is a registered nurse who will provide you with support and information about your result and the recommended follow-up tests.
-With your healthcare provider’s permission, the client navigator will also arrange for your follow-up appointments.
+If the result of your mammogram is abnormal, you will receive a phone call from your healthcare provider or from the screening program’s nurse navigator.
+The nurse navigator is a registered nurse who will provide you with support and information about your result and the recommended follow-up tests.
+With your healthcare provider’s permission, the nurse navigator will also arrange for your follow-up appointments.

 Can all breast cancers be seen on a mammogram?